-Sea-Tac Airport has been the fastest growing large hub airport in the U.S. over the past five years, with passenger traffic increasing 43 percent.
+SEA Airport has been the fastest-growing large hub airport in the U.S. over the past five years, with passenger traffic increasing 43 percent.
 In the last five years, annual passenger traffic has gone from 33.2 million in 2012 to 46.9 million in 2017.

 The Concourse D Annex project began construction in September 2017 and opened October 31, 2018.

-The total cost to build the $38.4 million facility is financed with short-term revenue bonds and debt service will be included in airlines rates and charges.
+The total cost to build the $38.4 million facility is financed with short-term revenue bonds and debt service will be included in airline rates and charges.